2005 Bali bombings: Prior warnings

 Indonesian authorities were expecting such an event, after the Indonesian president warned of more bombings within the country, and the Australian Department of Foreign Affairs (DFAT) had issued warnings two days before the event.
 However, the Australian government claimed that it received no specific prior warning of a terrorist attack being imminent in Bali.
 Minister Downer also played down any knowledge of specific signs of the potential event, despite the DFAT warning on the last day of September.
 DFAT warned Australians against non-essential travel to Indonesia since before the 2002 attacks – a warning still in effect.
 The department advises travellers against congregating in areas popular with Western tourists.

 In May 2005, the US State Department issued a travel warning against non-essential trips to Indonesia.
 The travel warning was last updated 9 January 2007.

-A Philippine security official said that for months intelligence officials in Southeast Asia had received information that the al-Qaeda-linked Jemaah Islamiyah group was orchestrating a major strike, possibly in the Philippines or Indonesia, but were unable to uncover the plot's details in time to prevent it.
+A Philippine security official said that for months intelligence officials in Southeast Asia had received information that Jemaah Islamiyah was orchestrating a major strike, possibly in the Philippines or Indonesia, but were unable to uncover the plot's details in time to prevent it.

-The Australian Broadcasting Corporation's National News Radio network reported on 3 October that several Australian tourists had heard rumours about a planned bombing, prompting federal Opposition Leader Kim Beazley to urge the Australian government to form closer intelligence ties with Indonesia.

-On 31 August 2005, one month before the second Bali bombing, terrorists managed to put a partially assembled bomb on the 4th floor of Kuta Paradiso hotel.
-The bomb passed the security check at the hotel and the security cameras on the hotel were broken.
-There were no explosives in the bomb.